Tampa Bay Buccaneers vs. New York Giants NFL Week 11 Odds, Plays and Insights for November 22, 2021

 Giants stats and trends

-- In New York's nine games this year, it has five wins against the spread.

-- This year, the Giants won ATS in their only game as an underdog of 10.5 points or more.
+- This season, the Giants won ATS in their only game as an underdog of 10.5 points or more.

-- New York's games this season have gone over the total in three out of nine opportunities (33.3%).
+- New York's games this year have gone over the total in three out of nine opportunities (33.3%).

-- New York is 3-0 against the spread and 2-1 overall when the team records more than 23.6 points.
+- When New York puts up more than 23.6 points, it is 3-0 against the spread and 2-1 overall.

-- When New York piles up more than 334 yards, the team is 2-2 against the spread and 1-3 overall.
+- In games that New York piles up more than 334 yards, the team is 2-2 against the spread and 1-3 overall.

-- The Giants have 11 giveaways this season, while the Buccaneers have 15 takeaways.

 Home and road insights

-- At home this year, Tampa Bay is 3-1 against the spread and 4-0 overall.
+- Tampa Bay is 3-1 against the spread, and 4-0 overall, at home this season.

-- This season, as 10.5-point favorites or more at home, the Buccaneers are 3-0 ATS.
+- The Buccaneers are unbeaten ATS (3-0) as 10.5-point favorites or more at home.

-- In four home games this season, Tampa Bay has hit the over three times.
+- This season, Tampa Bay has hit the over in three of four games at home.

-- This season on the road, New York is 3-1 against the spread and 1-3 overall.
+- This season away from home, New York is 3-1 against the spread and 1-3 overall.

-- New York has gone over the total in three of four road games this year.
+- In four road games this year, New York has gone over the total three times.

 Powered by Data Skrive.